twitter/rezolus/docs/DESIGN.md

 We can simply write consecutive readings of a counter into the metrics library, and it can generate percentiles across a time interval in addition to tracking the counters value.
-We can also directly insert bucketized readings like we get from eBPF samplers to transfer the kernel-space aggregate over to user-space.
+We can also directly insert bucketized readings like we get from BPF samplers to transfer the kernel-space aggregate over to user-space.

 Perhaps the most critical aspect of this library to understand in the context of its usage in Rezolus is how it handles counter measurements with regard to